 We are now almost at the end of our fundamental analysis of Adani Total Gas Let us take a quick look at its key metrics.

-Since its listing in January 2021, the stock of Adani Total Gas has generated multi-bagger returns of over 819% to date.
-One-year returns stand at a whopping 133%.
+Since its listing in January 2021, the stock of Adani Total Gas has generated multi-bagger returns of over 486% despite the recent slump because of Hindenburg Research’s allegations of fraud and price manipulation.

 During the same period, the company increased its revenues even though profits suffered because of rising energy prices.
 In the long term, the energy prices shall revert to mean.
 To keep the stock returns at the same pace, ATGL will have to steadily increase its revenues as it did in the past.